-6. To protect water resources and ensure a high quality of inland and coastal waters NA NA NA NA NA NA NA NA NA NA NA NA NA +++ ++ ++ NA NA NA ++ Likely significant effects Policies DM14 and DM15 would protect the water resources and environment of the District through requiring the proper management of flood risk and the use of sustainable drainage systems.
+6. To protect water resources and ensure a high quality of inland and coastal waters NA NA NA NA NA NA NA NA NA NA NA NA NA ++ ++ ++ NA NA NA ++ Likely significant effects Policies DM14 and DM15 would protect the water resources and environment of the District through requiring the proper management of flood risk and the use of sustainable drainage systems.
 Policy DM16 is focused upon the protection of the water environment, ensuring only development that enhance existing aquatic environments and ecosystems would be approved.
 Policy DM16 also requires development to be in accordance with the objectives of the Water Framework Directive.
 A significant positive effect is identified for these polices and also cumulatively due to the other policies baring no relationship to the SA Objective.
 Mitigation None.
 Assumptions None.
 Uncertainties None.
-7. To reduce the risk of flooding and where appropriate N A NA +++ ++ ++ NA NA NA + + Likely significant effects Policies DM14 and DM15 would protect the water resources and environment of the CCC area
+7. To reduce the risk of flooding and where appropriate Z > NA N A N A N A NA +++ ++ +++ N A N A NA +++ Likely significant effects Policies DM14 and DM15 would protect the water resources and environment of the CCC area

-SA Objective DM1 DM2 DM3 DM4 DM5 DM6 DM7 8MD DM9 DM10 DM11 DM12 DM13 DM14 DM15 DM16 DM17 DM18 DM19 Cumulative effects Commentary prevent coastal erosion through requiring the proper management of flood risk and the use of sustainable drainage systems.
+SA Objective DM1 DM2 DM3 DM4 DM5 DM6 DM7 DM8 DM9 DM10 DM11 DM12 DM13 DM14 DM15 DM16 DM17 DM18 DM19 Cumulative effects Commentary prevent coastal erosion through requiring the proper management of flood risk and the use of sustainable drainage systems.
+Policy DM14 also ensures development does not compromise the flood resilience of its surroundings and even enhances it.
 Policy DM16 would ensure developments consider and address any effects they could have on existing surface and groundwater systems, ensuring flood resilience is not compromised by development.
 A significant positive effect is identified for these polices and also cumulatively due to the other policies baring no relationship to the SA Objective.
 Mitigation None.
 Assumptions None.
 Uncertainties None.